PedroMBarcelos/pseudogenes/README.md

 The code in perl has been translated to python in the Python_translation.py.

 # How to run?
-To execute the code you need to have Python_translation.py and run_all.sh in the folder.
-In the command line execute the run_all.sh file.
+In the command line execute the run_all.sh file to run blastp and tblastn creating the NULL model To run SSEARCH run ss_test3.sh
+To finish run run_nextsteps.sh

+This scripts will be put merged down the line